Pingry-DS/Clac-StarterCode/README.md

 * Modify code outside of the specified block
 * Manually suppress compiler warnings
 * Commit any additional `.class` files

-#### To run your code
-* `java ClacRunner` opens a clac interpreter to interactively test your current clac implementation.

-* `java ClacTester` runs your implementation of clac against a test suite.

 ## Second Task (Function Definitions)
 Finally, we add definitions to Clac.
 A definition has the form: